 Pitch sessions are an opportunity for groups of 10-15 musicians to receive real-time feedback about opportunities overseen by the prolific music supervisors in the film & entertainment industry, and for music supervisors to expand their networks to include Louisiana talent.

-In addition to the pitch sessions, #NOFF2019 will host a public panel event focused on the intersection of music & film, and a networking reception for musicians & attending filmmakers.
+In addition to the pitch sessions, #NOFF2019 hosted a public panel event focused on the intersection of music & film, and a networking reception for musicians & attending filmmakers.

 Congratulations to the 80 musicians who will participate in the 2019 New Orleans Music Initiative Program: